NPLAB-KIT/Big_Data/Chapter4.md

 ~~~~
 > `reduceByKey()` and `foldByKey()` will automatically perform combinig locally on each machine before computing global totals for each key.

-`combineByKey()`: is the most general of the per-key aggreation functions, Most of the other per-key combiners are implemented usgin it.
+`combineByKey()`: is the most general of the per-key aggreation functions, Most of the other per-key combiners are implemented using it.
+That goes through the elements in a partition, each element either has a key is hasn't seen before or has the same key as a previous element.
+If it's new element, `combineByKey()` uses a function we provide to create the initial value for the accumulator on that key.
+Imprortant Thing, this happens the first time a key is found in each partition, rather than only the first time the key is found in the RDD.